phalpern/WG21-halpern/task_region_proposal-r2.md

 libraries have been a part of the commercial products shipped by Microsoft and Intel.
-Additionally, the paper is informed by Intel's experience with [Cilk Plus][], an extension to C++ included in the Intel C++ compiler in the Intel Composer XE product.
+Additionally, the paper is informed by Intel's experience with [Cilk Plus][], an extension to C++ included in the Intel C++ compiler in the Intel Composer XE product and also in gcc 4.9.

 The `task_region`, `run` and the `wait` functions proposed in this document are  based on the `task_group` concept that is a part of the common subset of the PPL and the TBB  libraries.
-The paper also enables approaches to fork-join parallelism that are not limited to  library solutions, by proposing a small addition to the C++ language.

 A previous proposal, [N3711][], was presented to the Committee at the Chicago meeting in 2013.
 N3711 closely follows the design of the PPL/TBB with slight modifications to improve exception safety.

-This proposal adopts a simpler syntax than [N3711][] -- one that eschews a named object in favor of three namespace-scoped functions.
-It improves N3711 in the following ways:
+This proposal adopts a simpler syntax than [N3711][] -- one that is influenced by language-based concepts such as `spawn` and `sync` from [Cilk][] and `async` and `finish` from [X10][].
+It improves on N3711 in the following ways:

 * The exception handling model is simplified and more consistent with normal C++ exceptions.
-* Strict fork-join parallelism is now enforced at compile time.
+* Strict fork-join parallelism is now enforceable at compile time.
 * The syntax allows scheduling approaches other than child stealing.

 We aim to converge with the language-based proposal for low-level parallelism